danekf/LHL-MidTermProject/README.md

 A user is able to register, create new saved logins and set them as favourites for easy access.
 It has dynamic viewport elements, so that mobile and desktop have optimized views of data.

+The app also uses a modal drop down menu to automatically generate passwords for its users, and gives them different criteria with which to do so.

+The app uses jquery event targetting to show/hide passwords for individual logins, as well as copying that data to clipboard.

 Passwords are hidden by default but the login area can be clicked to view it.